augustl/halt/README.md

 See this blog post for a conceptual overview: http://augustl.com/blog/2014/an_immutable_operating_system/

-Halt is a (work in progress) operating system.
-It's mostly a playground for now - I still learning C, assembly and other basics.
+Halt is a (work in progress) operating system, and very much a learning project.
+The goal is to have a proof of concept can run on qemu and at least my own PC.

+The name HALT is a retrofitted acronym.
+These definitions are subject to change in the future, whenever I come up with something that sounds cooler.

 * H: Hardware.
 We don't care about mechanical sympathy for a specific architecture.
 * A: Asynchronous.
 Blocking calls and threads is a horrible abstraction.